dymmond/lilya/docs/en/docs/authentication.md

 * `.scopes`

+The scopes are for describing the resources allowed to the user.
+For example: `issues`, `issues:ro` or even more simple `read`, `write`.

 ## Permissions

 Permissions are enforced using an endpoint decorator that ensures the incoming request contains the necessary authentication scopes.